clayrisser/elk-filebeat/README.md

 ## Usage
 Add the tag filebeat=true to containers you want to collect logs from.

-The first time running kibana, you will need to change "logstash-*" to "filebeat-*"
+The first time running kibana, you will need to change "logstash-&ast;" to "filebeat-&ast;"

 ## Resources
 * http://www.sandtable.com/forwarding-docker-logs-to-logstash/